zx0223winner/AMRLearn/README.md

 ```

 ### 5.Limitation
-There is a steep learning curve for researchers with limited knowledge of bioinformatics, especially those who are not familiar with the basic command lines and dash shell in a Linux/Unix environment.
-At the present time, a “one-click solution” does not exist because of the desire to retain flexibility in the usage of our scripts for different purposes.
-That said, our tool is comparatively easier to use at current stage.
-At present there are very few tools that can execute the machine learning predicting highly similar duplicate gene data.
+AMRLearn users can experience a steep learning curve if they are not familiar with the basic command lines and dash shell in a Linux/Unix environment.
+At present, a “one-click” solution to the bioinformatic protocols employed by AMRLearn does not exist; it is desirable to retain flexibility in the usage of our scripts for different types of input data processing.
+That said, AMRLearn is comparatively easier to use and install with one of the most popular and well-maintained programming languages – Python as well as the Scikit learn and TensorFlow libraries.
+At present there are few tools that can characterize the relationship between AMR and SNPs in genomic data via classification and linear machine learning models.
 AMRLearn thus fills a need for the bioinformatics and genomics community.

 ### 6. Reference
-1.Xi Zhang*, Yining Hu.
-(2024).
-AMRLearn: A machine learning pipeline to characterize antimicrobial resistance associated with SNPs in microbiome
+1.Zhang X., Hu Y., Cheng Z., Archibald J. (2024).
+AMRLearn: A machine learning pipeline for characterization of antimicrobial resistance determinants in microbiobial genomic data.